stevenfarless/ttt/README.md

 # 🎮 TTT - 2 Player Emoji Tic Tac Toe

-**Version:** 2.1.0 | **Release Date:** November 13, 2025
+**Version:** 2.2.2 | **Release Date:** November 15, 2025

 A modern, real-time multiplayer Tic Tac Toe game with custom emoji pieces, visual gradients, role-based player tracking, and enhanced multiplayer sharing features, built with vanilla JavaScript and Firebase.

 ---

-## 🆕 What's New in v2.1.0
+## 🆕 What's New in v2.2.2

-### Major Features
+### Major Improvements

-- **🔗 Game Sharing**
-  Easily share your multiplayer game via invite links or room codes to quickly start matches with friends.

-- **🚀 Automatic Joining**
-  Players who click an invite link or enter a shared code are automatically placed into the game lobby without manual searching or delays.

-- **🖥️ Enhanced Multiplayer Navigation**
+- **✨ Enhanced Visual Effects**
-  URL-based room joining streamlines the process and improves user experience.
+  Improved gradient effects with blue glow for your moves and red glow for opponent moves, now applied to both game cells and player indicators.

+- **🎯 Smarter UI Feedback**
+  The interface now intelligently disables "Create Game" when you enter a valid room code in the join field, and adds a glowing "START GAME" button for better user experience.

+- **📱 Improved Mobile Experience**
+  Optimized spacing, font sizes, and button layouts for better mobile usability with tighter, more efficient spacing.

+- **⚡ Performance Optimization**
+  Removed extensive debug logging for cleaner, faster code execution in production.

 ---